Personal Injury -- Plaintiff Law

 - Follow all state and local ATV laws

 Safety experts also urge parents not to allow children under the age of 16 to operate adult ATVs.
-Federal statistics show that 90 percent of ATV injuries suffered by underage drivers occur because the victims lack the physical maturity to properly control an adult-sized ATV.
+Federal statistics show that 90 percent of ATV injuries suffered by underage drivers occur because the victims lack the physical maturity to control an adult-sized ATV properly.
 Children under the age of 16 should only operate age-appropriate ATVs.
-Children under the age of 6 should not ride any type of ATV.
+Children under the age of 6 should not ride any ATV.

 Legal Remedies